apache/flink/docs/dev/table_api.md

 ### SQL on Streaming Tables

-SQL queries can be executed on streaming Tables (Tables backed by `DataStream` or `StreamTableSource`) by using the `SELECT STREAM` keywords instead of `SELECT`.
-Please refer to the [Apache Calcite's Streaming SQL documentation](https://calcite.apache.org/docs/stream.html) for more information on the Streaming SQL syntax.
+SQL queries can be executed on streaming Tables (Tables backed by `DataStream` or `StreamTableSource`) like standard SQL.

 <div class="codetabs" markdown="1">
 <div data-lang="java" markdown="1">